 - After comprehensive testing, publish it to the Apple App Store by following these instructions.

-I have described platforms, tools, SDKs, APIs, frameworks, and guidelines that would make it easier to develop a photography app, however, such projects tend to be complex.
+I have described platforms, tools, SDKs, APIs, frameworks, and guidelines that would make it easier to develop a photography app like Picasa, however, such projects tend to be complex.
 The complexity increases when you add more features.
 Consider taking help from a software development company for such projects, however, consult our guide “How to find the best software development company?” before you choose one.